skip to Main Content

 Client going through an assessment and training at the Agile Golf Program

 At your first session, we measure your average drive distance and clubhead speed before we start working with you.
 Then we address any limitations and develop a personalized training program to improve your golf game.
-At the end of the program, we remeasure your drive distance and clubhead speed and compare.
-We believe that the proof is in the pudding!

 Need any repairs or tune-ups?
 As physical therapists, we are fully prepared to diagnose and treat any injuries to get you into tip-top shape.
-If necessary, we also can set you up with a consultation with an orthopedic surgeon.
-Come to Agile and let us be your mechanic and we will help you maximize your distance and break your own speed record on the golf course.
+If necessary, we can also set you up with a consultation with an orthopedic surgeon.

 Request an Appointment